marujpree/CASE-QUEST/SETUP.md

 # Test health endpoint
 curl http://localhost:5000/api/health

-# Should return: {"status":"ok","message":"ScholarSync API is running"}
+# Should return: {"status":"ok","message":"CampusSync API is running"}
 ```

 ### Frontend Test

 1. Open `http://localhost:3000` in your browser
-2. You should see the ScholarSync dashboard
+2. You should see the CampusSync login page
-3. A demo user will be created automatically
+3. Create an account or login to access the dashboard

 ## Using the Application